 - Small paring knives

-Discover the long-tail keywords likely to perform the best for your pages with keyword research.
+Discover the long-tail keywords likely to perform for your pages with keyword research.
 You can start with tools from SEMrush or Neil Patel or use your own analytics.
-If even this is too much effort for you, you can use apps like Clever ecommerce, which do the Keyword research for you for free and make your Google Ads campaigns in only 5 simple steps.
+If even this suppose too much effort for You, You also have the option to use some apps like Clever ecommerce, which does the Keyword research for You for free and make your Google Ads campaigns with 5 simple steps.